 Governors provide a vital connection between the RD&E and its patients, the community it serves and its partners.
 The Council of Governors (CoG) has a real say in the RD&E’s future priorities, who fills key posts on the Board, and holding the Board to account.

 Holding the Non-Executive Directors to account, individually and collectively, for the performance of the Board of Directors; and the appointment of Non-Executive Directors and the Chair.

-- Representing the broad interests and views of local people and feeding this in to the Trust’s Board.
-Likewise, reflecting back information about the Trust, its vision and performance to the communities that we serve.
+Representing the broad interests and views of local people to the Trust’s Board; and feeding back information about the Trust, its vision and performance to the communities we serve.